pgmpy/pgmpy/Contributing.md

 We use [Git](http://git-scm.com/) as our [version control system](http://en.wikipedia.org/wiki/Revision_control), so the best way to contribute is to learn how to use it and put your changes on a Git repository.
-There's a plenty of documentation about Git -- you can start with the [Pro Git book](http://git-scm.com/book/).
+There are plenty of documentation about Git -- you can start with the [Pro Git book](http://git-scm.com/book/).
 Or You can go through the [try git tutorial](https://try.github.io/levels/1/challenges/1 )